edzaga/sql-course/sql-course/lectures/week3/lecture11.rst

-Lecture 11 - The JOIN family of operators
+Lectura 11 - The JOIN family of operators
 -----------------------------------------

 .. role:: sql(code)